-An alternative approach to investigate the possibility of aliasing of the QBO/ENSO signals is to use a multi-linear regression technique (see section 2) in which the signal is analysed for both QBO and ENSO simultaneously.
+An alternative approach to investigate the possibility of aliasing of the QBO and ENSO signals is to use a multilinear regression technique (see Sect.
+2) in which the signal is analysed for both QBO and ENSO simultaneously.
 Here, we switch to analysing convective precipitation to better investigate the possible influence of the QBO on deep tropical convection.

-Figures 5a,b show results from a simple linear regression analysis of the monthly-averaged time-series of GC3 N216-pi total precipitation in which only the 70 hPa QBO index was employed.
-Figure 5a includes all available years while Figure 5b includes only neutral ENSO years.
+Figure 5a and b show results from a simple linear regression analysis of the monthly averaged time series of GC3 N216-pi total precipitation in which only the 70 hPa QBO index was employed.
+Figure 5a includes all available years, while Fig. 5b includes only ENSO-neutral years.
 The results are very similar to the annual-mean composite differences in total precipitation (Fig. 1), with increased convective precipitation over the equatorial Pacific when the zonal winds at 70 hPa are positive.

-Figures 5c,d show the ENSO and QBO signals when the EN3.4 index is included as well as the QBO index.
+Figure 5c and d show the ENSO and QBO signals when the EN3.4 index is included, as well as the QBO index.
 The ENSO response is clearly evident, highly statistically significant and compares well with the well-known patterns obtained from observations.
 The amplitude of the ENSO signal is also much larger than the QBO signal.
-Nevertheless, the QBO signal remains intact and all of the main features are still significant (Fig. 5c).
-For example, the positive regression coefficients that suggest a northward shift of the Atlantic ITCZ and the wetter Caribbean Sea and western Indian Ocean in the simple regression
+Nevertheless, the QBO signal remains intact, and all of the main features are still significant (Fig. 5c).
+For example, the positive regression coefficients that suggest a northward shift of the Atlantic ITCZ and the wetter Caribbean Sea and western Indian Ocean in the simple regression model are still found in the multivariate regression analysis.
+A similar analysis of tropical SSTs (Fig. S4) shows a QBO signal in SSTs that is separate from the effect of ENSO and agrees with the results of the composite analysis (Fig. 3).